 Interdisciplinary advisory committee consisting of 3 faculty from at least 2 departments.
 One of the faculty will serve as the student’s primary advisor; the other 2 will provide additional interdisciplinary breadth in areas of cognitive science relevant to the student’s specialization.

-Participation in Cognitive Science research seminar (ICOS-710), a fall semester seminar in which important topics in cognitive science are taught by participating Georgetown faculty, and the Cognitive Science journal club (ICOS-901), a spring semester weekly meeting in which students and faculty in the concentration present their research or jointly read recent articles of importance.
+Participation in Cognitive Science core course (ICOS-710), a fall semester seminar in which important topics in cognitive science are taught by participating Georgetown faculty, and the Cognitive Science seminar (ICOS-712), a spring semester seminar in which students and faculty in the concentration jointly read recent articles of importance.

 All students in the concentration will additionally be expected to carry out interdisciplinary research, preferably throughout their Ph.D. training and for their dissertation.
 Students will be supervised in their research activities by the 3-person interdepartmental committee representative of the fields in which the student wishes to obtain training; individual Ph.D. program requirements for thesis committees must also be fulfilled.
-The CogSci training will be acknowledged on the student’s degree certificate, noting a “Concentration in Cognitive Science.”
+The CogSci training will be acknowledged on the student’s degree, which will be titled “PhD in X (the primary department) and Cognitive Science”.